zhaonat/eigenwell/README.md

 1D simulations are along the x axis.
 2D simulations are along the x and y axes

+## Eigensolving
+Because eigensolving on sparse FDFD matrices can be tricky, the eigen classes do not implement any solvers.
+Instead, you will have access to the final operator and you will have the responsibility of setting up the sparse eigensolving problem as you desire. typically though, eigensolving requires you to put in a guess of omega

+### Eigensolving with PMLs

 ## omega eigenproblem
 In this type of problem, there is no explicit resolution of the wavevector k, we only solve for the eigenvalue $\omega$.
 For example, the modes of a waveguide.
 However, we can include fixed Kx or Ky into the grid by using a bloch boundary condition.